Steyr LP 10: Design details

-The pistol uses dehumidified compressed air as propellant for the diabolo air gun pellets.
+The pistol uses dehumidified compressed air as propellant for match grade wadcutter air gun pellets.
 This is stored in compressed-air cylinders that have a maximum filling pressure of 200 bar and built-in pressure gauges that indicate the current pressure level in the cylinder.
 The air for actual shooting is drawn from the compressed-air storage cylinder and reduced by a reduction valve to the pistol's working pressure of about 55 bar.
 According to Steyr, their compressed-air cylinders have storage capacity for about 180 shots.

-A distinctive feature designed by Steyr and called the stabilizing system incorporates a small tungsten piston to compensate for the impulse caused by the movement of the pellet and some other internal parts in an attempt to stabilize the pistol during discharge.
+A distinctive feature designed by Steyr called the stabilizing system incorporates a small tungsten piston to compensate for the impulse caused by the movement of the pellet and some other internal parts in an attempt to stabilize the pistol during discharge.
 Further, the barrel has three holes drilled on top along its length and a muzzle brake to counteract muzzle rise and reduce recoil.
 Finally, the muzzle velocity of the pellets is adjustable to minimize movement and balance shifts during discharge.

 Like all air pistols designed for the 10 metre air pistol event, it has fully adjustable sights.
 The rear sight is adjustable without tools for elevation and windage.
 The depth of the rear notch is adjustable with a screwdriver to lengthen or shorten the sight line length from 316 up to 365 mm.

 The pistol has two-stage, three-dimensionally adjustable trigger which can be adjusted for overtravel, first stage weight and travel, second stage weight and sear engagement.
 The trigger pull weight is factory-adjusted to 500 gram (17.6 oz) to comply with the ISSF 10 metre air pistol rules.
 The trigger mechanism also has dry fire capability.
 Dry fire means a shooter can practice/simulate shooting without actually firing a pellet or seeping any air from a mounted pre-compressed air cylinder.

 The standard anatomically shaped grip made by Morini has an adjustable palm shelf.
 Rake and rotation can be adjusted with screws under the grip.

 Visually, the LP 10 is set apart from most similar pistols due to its barrel shroud.
-It is also offered in an optional distinctive silver-coloured brushed metal finish.
 The pistol comes with four 10-gram barrel weights that fit in slots on either side of the barrel.

 The pistol is currently delivered in a polymer pistol carrying case with manuals, two pre-compressed air cylinders with built-in pressure gauges, some spare air -sealing parts, an air filling adapter and adjustment tools.
 Older pistols were delivered in a simple cardbox case with pre-compressed air cylinders and a separate pressure gauge.

 Steyr factory accessories like an ambidextrous grip, additional 10- and 25-gram barrel weights, various front sight blades, a CO_{2} conversion kit, long and short compressed-propellant cylinders, and air and CO_{2} fill adapters are available.

 Aftermarket accessories from other manufacturers, like target pistol grips that will fit the LP 10, are also available.